Symphony No. 1 (Langgaard): Instrumentation

-Symphony No. 1 "Klippepastoraler" is scored for a large orchestra consisting of 3 flutes (1 doubling piccolo), 3 oboes (1 doubling cor anglais), 3 clarinets, 3 bassoons, 8 horns (4 doubling Wagner tuba), 3 trumpets, 3 trombones, bass trombone, tuba, 7 timpani (2 players), cymbals, triangle, tam-tam, snare drum, 2 harps and strings.
+Symphony No. 1 "Klippepastoraler" is scored for a large orchestra consisting of 3 flutes (1 doubling piccolo), 3 oboes (1 doubling cor anglais), 3 clarinets, 3 bassoons, 8 horns (4 doubling Wagner tubas), 3 trumpets, 3 trombones, bass trombone, tuba, 7 timpani (2 players), cymbals, triangle, tam-tam, snare drum, 2 harps and strings.
 Additionally, a brass choir (3 trumpets, 2 trombones, bass trombone, and tuba) is employed in the 5th movement.

 Performance history

 The symphony is rarely performed, but has been championed by Finnish conductor Sakari Oramo, who gave this work its first Berlin Philharmonic performance since the 1913 premiere on June 18, 2022.
 Earlier that year, on April 8, 2022, Oramo conducted the work with the BBC Symphony Orchestra.
 The work has also been performed by conductor Jahbom Koo and the Korean Symphony Orchestra.